cubewhy/nixos-dotfiles/README.md

 - Create new `<machine-name>/default.nix` file in the `hosts/` folder
 - Create new `<username>.nix` file in the `home/` folder if you need home-manager
+- Copy `hardware-configuration.nix` from `/etc/nixos`
+  (make sure import it at `default.nix` you create from the last step, otherwise your computer won't start)
 - Add imports for your favorite packages
 - Modify the `nixosConfigurations` inside `flake.nix` with this format